-I would like to share a eating healthy exercise more story with you.
+I would like to share an eating healthy exercise more story with you.
 You know how they say eating healthy is more expensive right?
-Well There’s this diner I used to go and order an egg and cheese on a roll and cup of coffee.. $4.25.
+Well, There’s this diner I used to go and order an egg and cheese on a roll and cup of coffee.. $4.25.

 I then changed my order to an egg sandwich on whole wheat no cheese and a cup of coffee

-so I discovered the egg sandwich was very heavy don’t know why but it was so I have now changed my order to whole wheat toast and cup of coffee.
+so I discovered the egg sandwich was very heavy don’t know why but it was so I have now changed my order to whole-wheat toast and a cup of coffee.
 Even healthier because whatever grease they use to make the eggs is gone.
-No mayo, no ketchup all gone..
+No mayo, no ketchup went.

 Even healthier right.. $2.00 So I have created a healthier meal/breakfast, lighter and healthier

-and I knocked 50% off what I normally paid for a breakfast.
+and I knocked 50% off what I normally paid for breakfast.

 So we are in the pandemic and stuck inside…mostly.
 I work from home from time to time.
-Lunch time comes, we’ve already been sitting forever and we go into the next room and sit again.
+Lunchtime comes, we’ve already been sitting forever and we go into the next room and sit again.
 I started walking and discovered I can walk a mile in a half hour.
-That means I can walk, when weather permits.
+That means I can walk when the weather permits.

 It’s cold out but it’s not like Minnesota Yikes!
-So I bundle up Sweat shirt and jacket and I can walk for a mile and still be back in time and ready to begin work again and I have kept a promise to myself.
+So I bundle up a Sweatshirt and jacket and I can walk for a mile and still be back in time and ready to begin work again and I have kept a promise to myself.